 From The Editor

-Welcome to the November 2025 edition of HOONLYUN, the Journal of the United States Taekwondo Alliance.
+Welcome to the May 2026 edition of HOONLYUN, the Journal of the United States Taekwondo Alliance.
+As always, it is our privilege to bring together voices, stories, and insights that reflect the depth, tradition, and evolving spirit of Taekwondo.

 Respectfully,